yongwangd/node-crawler-demo/README.md

 node index.js
 ```

-This project is using a npm package called `sleepydog`.
+This project is using a npm package called `sleepydog` I created long time ago.
 I haven't had time to create the documentation for it.

 It comes with a `StaticCrawler`, which is used to crawl static pages, and a `DynamicCrawler`, which is used to crawl ajax based pages.